Good health - and the ability to quickly recover from ill-health - is the most important aspect of a successful life!

 2. Don't choose a plan purely on cost!

 Compare costs and trim your plan to your budget.
 You must get quotes before joining a scheme and this is not always an easy or understandable process!

-Especially where it costs you nothing extra!
+You run a real risk when “cutting out the middleman!”
+Especially when it costs you nothing extra!

-What about exclusions, limits and implications of a scheme’s network of doctors?
+3. What about exclusions, limits and implications of a scheme’s network of doctors?

 It is in writing, so there is no misunderstanding.
 And you can see that discussion ….anytime!

 They are insurance products, not bound by the same rules medical schemes have to meet.
 They pay fixed cash benefits and can be extremely restrictive when claiming - very unlikely to meet more than a small fraction of your actual costs.

 If you do your research properly and get professional help, you can choose a plan to best suit your needs.